dwhips/FMD_Senior_Design/Banalyzer/GUI/ReadMe.txt

 MU Brachial Analyzer for Research   ***This file is not read-only and if you make (and save) changes
 					  they will be permanent!!!

-Created by: Haley Kleinhans, Allison Goetz, Emma Moravec, Daniel Pederson & Daniel Pederson Last Edit: 04/28/2020
+Created by: Haley Kleinhans, Allison Goetz, Emma Moravec, Daniel Pederson & Daniel Whipple Last Edit: 04/30/2020

 This program automatically calculates Brachial Flow-Mediated Dilation measurements from recorded ultrasound images.
-The current program is able to receive AVI video file inputs, and output the Flow-Mediated Dilation measurements in an excel file.
+The current program is able to receive AVI video file inputs, and outputs the Flow-Mediated Dilation measurements in an excel file.

 Instructions for Use:
 Click on "Flow Mediated Dilation" to begin.